Balance Board Exercises for Seniors: Fun Ways to Boost Coordination & Confidence!

 Start by standing tall like you’re waiting for a hug.
 Shift weight to your left foot, then slowly lift your right heel.
 Imagine you’re trying to “tip a canoe without spilling your imaginary coffee.”
 Hold for three breaths, then return starting position.
 Do three reps per side—your core will light up like a Christmas tree by rep two.

 Pro tip: Keep your lifted knee slightly bent.
-One client calls this her “disco sway” move—she practices while humming ABBA songs.
+One person calls this her “disco sway” move—she practices while humming ABBA songs.
 The key?
 Controlled wobbles beat perfect stillness every time.

 Heel-to-Toe Walk to Enhance Lower-Body Stability